joshuroy231/calculator-game/README.md

 - Change entity profile to be stored as an int/enum id
 - Lock down all enum usages using enum class
 - Work out a proper implementation template
+- Add an execution frame to event object
+  - Need to actually add a frame counter to the game engine
+  - Event queue should probably be quite big in this case

 ### Implementation Game
 - This will help guide my design decisions.
 Will just try to make mario or something